 I love introducing people to people and things I enjoy.
 It’s particularly fun now, because geography doesn’t limit us.
 I can recommend theater in Chicago, an artist in Alabama, and a shop in Oakland.
 It’s one of the magical things about this time that I hope we hold on to.

 Be Well.
 Stay Safe.
 Stay Kind.
 Keep Wearing Your Mask.
-Get Your Loved Ones Vaccinated.
+Get Boosted.
 We can do this.